By: Patrick Ungashick

 - The Investment Banker Has Experience in Your Industry

-Choose an investment banker who has relevant and recent experience in your industry or sector.
+In some cases, it makes sense to select an investment banker who has relevant and recent experience in your industry or sector.
+This applies if your industry is highly specialized, technical, or occupies a precise market niche.
 If your banker has experience in your industry, he or she may need less ramp-up time, bring a more nuanced and sophisticated understanding of industry factors determining value, know relevant industry trends, and have existing relationships with potential buyers.
-An investment banker lacking experience in your industry cannot match these advantages.
+An investment banker lacking any experience in your industry cannot match these advantages.

 - You Understand and Like the Way They Get Paid